xxuhere/CVG-Tietronix/DNH/README.md

 There is quite a bit of setup work that can be involved with running the DNH.
 Because of that, there are scripts designed to make starting and restarting the DNH and camera servers as trouble-free as possible.
 They are the files `cvgserverboot.sh` and `cvgclearsession.sh`.

-* **cvgserverboot.sh** will stop any python scripts, and run/restart the DNH and v4l2rtspserver instances.
+* **cvgserverboot.sh** will stop all Python scripts, and run/restart the DNH and v4l2rtspserver instances.
 For more information, access its help by running `. cvgserverboot.sh --help`.
-* **cvgclearsession.sh** will stop all python scripts, v4l2rtspserver instances and the DNH server.
+* **cvgclearsession.sh** will stop all Python scripts, v4l2rtspserver instances and the DNH server.
 It will not restart any of those programs.
 For more information, access its help by running `. cvgclearsession.sh`.

 They are designed to be convenient when starting the system from an ssh terminal.
 An ssh session will start the terminal in the user's home directory.
 Because of that, the scripts have features to add symlinks of themselves into the user's home directory.
 To add the symlink references of these scripts to your home directory, in the DNH folder, run `. cvgserverboot.sh --install; . cvgclearsession.sh --install`.